 2. The purposes for which said corporation is to be formed are as follows:

 To implant firmly in the boys of the community the ideals of good sportsmanship, loyalty, courage and reverence, so that they may be finer, stronger, and happier boys and will grow to be good, clean, healthy men.
 The objectives will be achieved by providing supervised, competitive athletic games.
-The supervisors shall bear in mind that the attainment of exceptional athletic skill or the winning of games is secondary and the moulding of future men of prime importance.
+The supervisors shall bear in mind that the attainment of exceptional athletic skill or the winning of games is secondary and the molding of future men of prime importance.

 The purposes enumerated in section 421 of the Real Property Tax Law must be adhered to exclusively in order for the exemption to be granted.
 If additional purposes other than those included in the statutory provisions are set forth in the certificate of incorporation, the exemption must be denied.
 While it might be claimed that the Little League is formed in part for the “moral or mental improvement of . . . children”; it has been our opinion that this category should be limited to the Y.M.C.A. and analogous organizations.